YukiMatsumura/docker_android_base/README.md

-# Android Development Environment Docker Base Container
+# Android Dev Base Docker Container

-Android development environment base container.
+Android development base environment of docker container.
 This container is not include Android SDK.
-If you add a Android SDK(Platform-tools, build-tools, sysimg, and more...), you can start to develop immediately.
+If you add a Android SDK, you can start to develop immediately.

 ## Package